Entangling macroscopic light states by delocalized photon addition

+where the factor 2 guarantees that $0\leq NPT(\hat{\rho}) \leq 1$.
+For the state described by Eq.(\ref{eq:displace}), the NPT is calculated to be:

-It is easy to see that, in the extreme case of an even superposition with $\varphi=0$, the degree of entanglement of the state (quantified via the negativity of the partial transpose, NPT \cite{npt}) quickly deteriorates for increasing $\alpha$, due to the large contribution of the separable fraction in Eq.(\ref{eq:displace}).
+It is easy to see that, in the extreme case of an even superposition with $\varphi=0$, the degree of entanglement of the state quickly deteriorates for increasing $\alpha$, due to the large contribution of the separable fraction in Eq.(\ref{eq:displace}).

-However, the entangled contribution can be continuously increased by varying the superposition phase $\varphi$, until the other extreme condition of $\varphi=\pi$ is reached.
+However, the entangled contribution can be continuously tuned by varying the superposition phase $\varphi$, until the other extreme condition of $\varphi=\pi$ is reached.
 In this case, the odd superposition entangled state

 is seen to be equivalent to the result of an equal phase-space displacement operation $\hat D(\alpha)$ on both modes of a single-photon mode-entangled state.
 As such, it is expected to maintain constant entanglement independently of the amplitude of the input coherent states (see Fig.\ref{fig:negat}).
-Ideally, a high degree of entanglement should thus be observable in the $\vert \psi_{\pi}(\alpha)\rangle$ state even between two modes containing large, and possibly macroscopic, mean photon numbers $\bar n =|\alpha|^2$.
-More interestingly, this behavior is preserved even when the states are affected by channel transmission losses and detection inefficiency, as shown by the dashed curves of Fig.~\ref{fig:negat}.
+Ideally, a high degree of entanglement (NPT=1) should thus be observable in the $\vert \psi_{\pi}(\alpha)\rangle$ state even between two modes initially containing large, and possibly macroscopic, mean photon numbers $\bar n =|\alpha|^2$.
+More interestingly, this behavior is preserved even when the states are affected by an overall limited efficiency $\eta$, accounting for channel transmission losses and detection inefficiency.
+This is shown by the dashed curves of Fig.~\ref{fig:negat}, where the maximum entanglement is given by:

-The odd superposition entangled states (\ref{eq:oddstate}) are therefore an exceptional test-bed for studying the robustness and detectability of entanglement for states of growing macroscopicity, and their properties have already been theoretically discussed in Ref.\cite{macrogisin}.
-The 'micro-macro' entanglement experiments of~\cite{bruno13,lvovsky13} are scaled-down realizations of such a proposal, where displacement is performed on just one of the two modes.
-Moreover, entanglement is finally verified by 'un-doing' the macroscopicity and optically displacing the state back to the ($\vert 0\rangle$, $\vert 1\rangle$) Fock subspace before measurements, as recently done in Ref.\cite{sychev18}.
+The odd superposition entangled states (\ref{eq:oddstate}) have already been theoretically discussed in Ref.\cite{macrogisin}, and the 'micro-macro' entanglement experiments of~\cite{bruno13,lvovsky13} are scaled-down realizations of such a proposal, where displacement is performed on just one of the two modes.
+Moreover, in those experiments entanglement is finally verified by 'un-doing' the macroscopicity and optically displacing the state back to the ($\vert 0\rangle$, $\vert 1\rangle$) Fock subspace before measurements, as recently done also in Ref.\cite{sychev18}.
+Differently from the approaches of Refs.\cite{bruno13,lvovsky13}, here we generate real 'macro-macro' entanglement, where both modes contain states of macroscopic size that are also macroscopically distinguishable from each other.
+Furthermore, and differently also from Ref.\cite{sychev18}, here we perform two-mode homodyne detection of the entire macroscopic states, in principle allowing us to directly evaluate their entanglement for arbitrary sizes.